 The pandemic contributed to an increased participation in outdoor and recreational sporting activities, including tennis, with individuals looking for safe means to remain active.
 This translated to an increase in demand for equipment used in playing tennis, mainly among casual users. | The future of tennis gear will witness growth in smart racquets and accessories with sensors built into them that monitor performance.
 Players will receive detailed information regarding their swings, ball speed, and other attributes, which will improve training as well as performance. |

 As a result of social distancing, people turned towards online purchasing of tennis gear.
-Retailers and manufacturers increased their online presence, providing virtual consultations, direct consumer sales, and bespoke products. | Sustainability will become an important factor, with manufacturers utilizing eco-friendly materials such as recycled plastics, biodegradable balls, and sustainable production processes.
-The increasing environmental awareness among consumers will lead to the demand for eco-products. |
+Retailers and manufacturers expanded their online presence, offering virtual consultations, direct-to-consumer sales, and customized products. | Sustainability will become an important factor, with manufacturers utilizing eco-friendly materials such as recycled plastics, biodegradable balls, and sustainable production processes.
+The growing environmental awareness among consumers will lead to increased demand for eco-friendly products. |

-There was an upsurge in the production of high-tech materials like carbon fiber and graphene in racquet manufacturing, which resulted in lighter, stronger, and more resilient products. | As the amateur and recreational player industry continues to expand, brands will emphasize offering affordable yet resilient racquets and accessories.
+There was an increase in the production of high-tech materials, such as carbon fiber and graphene, in racquet manufacturing, resulting in lighter, stronger, and more resilient products. | As the amateur and recreational player industry continues to expand, brands will emphasize offering affordable yet resilient racquets and accessories.
 Youth-centric products will also be a key segment to serve the increasing interest in tennis among young generations. |

 With reopening of the sports facilities and tennis clubs, the local market experienced increased sales of equipment by recreational players.
 Most sports facilities also concentrated on marketing the game to families and younger people. | Japanese tennis players and brands will experience increased overseas partnerships and market penetration.
 Player achievements and sporting events will continue to fuel demand and interest in the equipment both locally and internationally. |